cs50nestm/cs50labs/operators/README.md

 float b = 5 / 2;
 ```

-the value of b will still be 2.0.
+the value of `b` will still be 2.0.

-When at least one of the numbers in my division statement is a `float`, C will interpret this as dividing two floats.
+When at least one of the numbers in our division statement is a `float`, C will interpret this as dividing two `float`s.
 Floats are variables that can hold a number with a decimal.
 So:

 ```c
 float b = 5.0 / 2;